Eliastik/simple-voice-changer/README.md

 ## Changelog

+* Version 2.1.1 (08/02/2024) :
+    - Enhanced filters:
+        - It's now possible to import a custom environment for the Reverb filter;
+        - It's now possible to edit the settings of the Vocoder filter to change its sound;
+        - The settings of the 8-bit effect filter have been simplified
+    - The application has been split into two libraries: [simple-sound-studio-lib](https://github.com/Eliastik/simple-sound-studio-lib) and [simple-sound-studio-components](https://github.com/Eliastik/simple-sound-studio-components), to make it easier to maintain and more modular.
+It can also be used on other projects (e.g. my [memes-soundbox](https://github.com/Eliastik/memes-soundbox) project).
+    - Bug fixes and other minor improvements:
+        - Fixed application of on/off status to Limiter and 8-bit effect filters;
+        - Fixed a bug where the Limiter "Pre-gain" setting was applied despite the filter being disabled;
+        - Fixed a bug when resetting Reverb filter settings;
+        - Fixed a bug where, when a sampling frequency other than that of the system was selected in the advanced settings, the Record with the microphone functionality no longer worked under Firefox, with an error message.
+This is now possible;
+        - Other minor technical improvements to the code have been made, updating all dependencies

 * Version 2.1 (12/31/2023):
     - This version has seen a lot of changes under the hood, meaning technical improvements and bug fixes.
     - Among the technical improvements: